cioos-atlantic/cioos-siooc-wordpress-theme/html/wp-content/themes/writee/readme.txt

 You can install the theme through the WordPress installer under "Themes" > "Install themes" by searching for "Writee".

-Alternatively you can download the file, unzip it and move the unzipped contents to the "wp-content/themes" folder of your WordPress installation.
-You will then be able to activate the theme.

-Afterwards you can continue theme setup and customization via WordPress Dashboard - Appearance - Customize.
-For detailed theme documentation, please visit http://www.scissorthemes.com/writee-documentation/

 /*========= Theme Features =========*/